jnpj1/health-tracker-firebase/README.md

 Open index.html in any modern web browser.
 Alternatively, view on [GitHub Pages](http://jnpj1.github.io/health-tracker).

+## Login or Register

+Click Register to create a new account.

+Click Login to sign in to an existing account.

 ## Add a Daily Journal

 Click on the '+' button to choose a date for your new journal.